-Assessment criteria which cover our entire fund range:

-Assessment criteria which are fund specific:

-7. Costs compared to the fund's peers and sector 💻

-9. The fund compared to similar investment services we offer lacksquare

-Key

-Fund offers good value for money

-Fund offers value for money but merits action or further monitoring

-Fund does not offer value for money

-The assessment criteria is not applicable
+Assessment criteria which cover our entire fund range: 1.
+Improvements to our business 2.
+Our corporate culture 3.
+Quality of service you receive Assessment criteria which are fund specific: 4.
+Performance of the fund 5.
+Costs charged to the fund 6.
+Economies of scale 7.
+Costs compared to the fund's peers and sector 8.
+The difference between share classes 9.
+The fund compared to similar investment services we offer Key Fund offers good value for money Fund offers value for money but merits action or further monitoring Fund does not offer value for money The assessment criteria is not applicable

-Our board of directors concluded the Rathbone Greenbank Defensive Growth Portfolio offers good value for money.
+Our board of directors concluded the Rathbone Multi-Asset Defensive Growth Portfolio offers good value for money.